boxidau/rax-autoscaler/docs/Sphinx.rst

       """

-Execute make command with in project directory with doc arg:
+Execute make command in project directory with doc arg:

 ::